VEuPathDB/WDK/View/docs/CLIENT_ARCHITECTURE.markdown

 Luckily, WDK provides a utility that makes defining a reducer like the one above cleaner and less error-prone.
 It takes an object whose values are reducer functions.
-It then uses the associated keys to construct an object with the same keys, whose values are determined by the result of the assocated reducer function.
+It then uses the associated keys to construct an object with the same keys, whose values are determined by the result of the associated reducer function.

     let reducer = combineReducers({